jh3nd3rs0n/jargyle/README.md

 -   `bindHost`: Specifies the binding host name or address for all sockets

--   `bindTcpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all TCP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `bindTcpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `bindUdpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all UDP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `bindUdpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `clientSocketSetting`: Specifies the socket setting for the client socket (This rule result can be specified multiple times for additional socket settings)
+-   `clientSocketSetting`: Specifies a socket setting for the client socket (This rule result can be specified multiple times with each rule result specifying another socket setting)

 -   `externalFacingBindHost`: Specifies the binding host name or address for all external-facing sockets

--   `externalFacingBindTcpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all external-facing TCP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `externalFacingBindTcpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all external-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `externalFacingBindUdpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all external-facing UDP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `externalFacingBindUdpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all external-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `externalFacingSocketSetting`: Specifies the socket setting for all external-facing sockets (This rule result can be specified multiple times for additional socket settings)
+-   `externalFacingSocketSetting`: Specifies a socket setting for all external-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)

 -   `internalFacingBindHost`: Specifies the binding host name or address for all internal-facing sockets

--   `internalFacingBindTcpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all internal-facing TCP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `internalFacingBindTcpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all internal-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `internalFacingBindUdpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all internal-facing UDP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `internalFacingBindUdpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all internal-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `internalFacingSocketSetting`: Specifies the socket setting for all internal-facing sockets (This rule result can be specified multiple times for additional socket settings)
+-   `internalFacingSocketSetting`: Specifies a socket setting for all internal-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)

--   `socketSetting`: Specifies the socket setting for all sockets (This rule result can be specified multiple times for additional socket settings)
+-   `socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)

--   `socks5.onBind.inboundSocketSetting`: Specifies the socket setting for the inbound socket (This rule result can be specified multiple times for additional socket settings)
+-   `socks5.onBind.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule result can be specified multiple times with each rule result specifying another socket setting)

--   `socks5.onBind.listenSocketSetting`: Specifies the socket setting for the listen socket (This rule result can be specified multiple times for additional socket settings)
+-   `socks5.onBind.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule result can be specified multiple times with each rule result specifying another socket setting)

 -   `socks5.onBind.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647  (inclusive))

 -   `socks5.onBind.relayIdleTimeout`: Specifies the timeout in milliseconds on relaying no data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))

+-   `socks5.onCommand.bindHost`: Specifies the binding host name or address for all sockets

+-   `socks5.onCommand.bindTcpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

+-   `socks5.onCommand.bindUdpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

 -   `socks5.onCommand.externalFacingBindHost`: Specifies the binding host name or address for all external-facing sockets

--   `socks5.onCommand.externalFacingBindTcpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all external-facing TCP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `socks5.onCommand.externalFacingBindTcpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all external-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `socks5.onCommand.externalFacingBindUdpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all external-facing UDP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `socks5.onCommand.externalFacingBindUdpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all external-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `socks5.onCommand.externalFacingSocketSetting`: Specifies the socket setting for all external-facing sockets (This rule result can be specified multiple times for additional socket settings)
+-   `socks5.onCommand.externalFacingSocketSetting`: Specifies a socket setting for all external-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)

 -   `socks5.onCommand.internalFacingBindHost`: Specifies the binding host name or address for all internal-facing sockets

--   `socks5.onCommand.internalFacingBindTcpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all internal-facing TCP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `socks5.onCommand.internalFacingBindTcpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all internal-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `socks5.onCommand.internalFacingBindUdpPortRange`: Specifies the binding [port range](#6-14-2-port-range) for all internal-facing UDP sockets (This rule result can be specified multiple times for additional port ranges)
+-   `socks5.onCommand.internalFacingBindUdpPortRange`: Specifies a binding [port range](#6-14-2-port-range) for all internal-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)

--   `socks5.onCommand.internalFacingSocketSetting`: Specifies the socket setting for all internal-facing sockets (This rule result can be specified multiple times for additional socket settings)
+-   `socks5.onCommand.internalFacingSocketSetting`: Specifies a socket setting for all internal-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)

 -   `socks5.onCommand.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647  (inclusive))

 -   `socks5.onCommand.relayIdleTimeout`: Specifies the timeout in milliseconds on relaying no data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))

+-   `socks5.onCommand.socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)

 -   `socks5.onConnect.prepareServerFacingSocket`: Specifies the boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect)